 The Faculty History Project: A database providing information about the faculty members who have been associated with the University of Michigan since 1837, organized by their schools and colleges.

 The Faculty Memoir Project: A database containing both the memoirs of senior faculty members concerning the intellectual life and impact of the University.

 The Staff Memories and Memoirs Project: (Under Development) A database containing both the memoirs and memories of many of the Univesity's staff members.

 The Alumni Memories Project: (Under Development) A database containing the reflections and stories of alumni concerning the impact that their student days at the University have had on their lives.

 The University of Michigan Campus Project: A visual tour of the history of the University of Michigan Campus as it has evolved over the past two centuries.

-The Town-Gown Historical Maps Project: (Under Development) Interactive maps of the City of Ann Arbor and the University of Michigan over the past two centuries.
+The Ann Arbor Historic Maps Project: Interactive maps of the City of Ann Arbor and the University of Michigan over the past two centuries.